CristianoYL/rest-api-sections/guides/How To Deploy Python App Using uWSGI And Nginx.md

 \q
 ```

-### Improve security on our PostgreSQL database
+## Improve security on our PostgreSQL database

 However, notice that we've created a password for the Postgres user but never have to use it just because we used the same username in UNIX and Postgres.
-It is safer to require a password.
+It is safer to require a password when connecting to the database.
 Use the below command to configure Postgres security options.

 ```
 sudo vi /etc/postgresql/9.5/main/pg_hba.conf